data-intuitive/viash_tutorial_1/100-Introduction/README.md

   - combine multiple components in a Nextflow pipeline, and

-  - unit-test your component to ensure that it works at all times.
+  - testing your component with ease to ensure that it works at all times.

 ## Outline of this tutorial